Cyber-Zypher/Horizon-Banking-System/README.md

 # Banking System using Python and MySQL -
-A simple Hotel Management system with Python and MySQL database with TKinter GUI.
+A simple ATM Management system with Python and MySQL database with TKinter GUI.
 Easily customizable with flexible syntax.